 My cousin told me pap smears are uncomfortable becasue they like get tissue and that it cna bleed after they do pap tests on You so does a pap smear hurt and also how long after your first period do You have to get a pap test done?????????

 A Pap test is one of the most important parts of a gynecological exam.
-It’s used to examine the cells of the cervix in order to detect cancerous or precancerous cells.
+It’s used to look at the cells of the cervix (the narrow, lower part of your uterus, that connects it to your vagina) in order to find cells that could turn into cervical cancer.
 It’s the best way to prevent cervical cancer.
-Pap tests can also detect symptoms of sexually transmitted infections.
-With the exception of trichomoniasis, they cannot detect the specific infection.

 - Let your stomach muscles go soft.

 - Relax the muscles between your legs.

 - Ask your nurse or doctor to describe what they’re doing as they do it.